Ghadames

 traditional clay

 houses of the old city seem to maintain an excellent degree of coolness beneath the Sahara's merciless sun.
-The walls of the old city are made of thick mud (mixed with straw), which are proven to have the ability to breathe through the natural microscopic cavities present in the clay structure, in the same way traditional clay pitchers and pots are used to cool water naturally.
+The walls of the old city are made of thick mud (mixed with straw), which have the ability to breathe through the natural microscopic cavities present in the clay structure, in the same way traditional clay pitchers and pots are used to cool water naturally.
 See what happens if you put some water in a metal or concrete container in the desert?

 The magical sand dunes of Ghadames.